dfsp-spirit/fsbrain/README.md

 ## More visualization examples

 The *fsbrain* package support visualizations of different data, and all data can be displayed in one or more views.
-The figur below shows some examples:
+The figure below shows some examples:

 ![Visoverview](./vignettes/fsbrain_vis_overview.jpg?raw=true "Some visualization options from fsbrain")